Windows 10 deployment scenarios and tools

 WSUS is a server role in Windows Server 2012 R2 that enables you to maintain a local repository of Microsoft updates and then distribute them to machines on your network.
 WSUS offers approval control and reporting of update status in your environment.

-Figure 14.
 The Windows Server Update Services console.

 For more information on WSUS, see the Windows Server Update Services Overview.